Nimble Framework

 Here's a simple example of using Nimble to test a function that adds two numbers:

-function is used to specify the matcher, which in this case is equal
+In this example, expect(result).to(equal(5)) is a Nimble assertion that checks if the result is equal to 5.
+The to function is used to specify the matcher, which in this case is equal.

 Asynchronous Testing:

-function.
+Nimble simplifies asynchronous testing with the waitUntil function.
 Here's an example of testing an asynchronous network request:

-with a closure:
+Using waitUntil with a closure:

 Custom Matchers: